Dani DMC Is On The Rise—& Bringing Her Confidence Crew With Her

 Roll out the red carpet; Dani DMC has arrived.
 And the triple-threat social media influencer, plus-size model, and confidence activist isn't alone.
 She's bringing along her Confidence Crew (the nickname for her loyal fanbase and community).
-Dani's audience includes 1.2 million followers across TikTok, Instagram, and YouTube, all drawn to her authenticity, expertise, and addicting confidence.
+Dani's audience includes over 1.2 million followers across TikTok, Instagram, and YouTube, all drawn to her authenticity, expertise, and addicting confidence.
 While her enviable 'fits and personable TikToks are enough to command an audience, her bigger goal and motto is "fighting for you to love the parts of you no one claps for."

 Advertisement